swiftlang/swift-evolution/proposals/nnnn-binaryinteger-iseven-isodd-isdivisible.md

 ## Motivation

 It is sometimes necessary to know whether or not an integer is divisible by a particular value.
-The most common case is testing for divisibility by 2, even and oddness.
+The most common case is testing for divisibility by 2 (even and oddness).

-**Commonality:** Testing divisibility shows up in a surprising number of contexts including UI code, algorithm implementations (often in the form of assertions), tests, benchmarks, documentation and tutorial code.
+**Commonality:** Testing divisibility shows up in a surprising number of contexts including UI code, algorithm implementations (often in the form of assertions), tests, benchmarks, documentation and tutorial/educational code.

-The most common way to test a value for divisibility is by using the remainder operator (`%`) checking for a remainder of zero: `12 % 2 == 0 // returns true.
+Currently, the most common way to test a value for divisibility is by using the remainder operator (`%`) checking for a remainder of zero: `12 % 2 == 0 // returns true.
 12 is divisible by 2`.
 Similarly, testing for indivisibility is done by checking for a remainder other than zero: `13 % 2 != 0 // returns true.
 13 is not divisible by 2`.

 Alternatively, it is also possible to use the bitwise AND operator (`&`) to check the even/oddness of a value: `12 & 1 == 0 // returns true`.